OISF/suricata-verify/tests/dns/task-7018-ips-dns-keywords/README.md

 # Test Description

-Test to investigate that Suricata is properly inspecting and alerting on DNS transactions, without missing any, in IPS mode.
+Test to investigate that Suricata is properly inspecting and alerting on DNS transactions, without missing any, in IDS mode.

-The difference in this case should only be the pcap_cnt for the events.

 ## PCAP